Barbara Cleverly - British author of a series about Detective Joe Sandilands, a Scotland Yard policeman who is

 serving with the Calcutta, India police.
 The novels take place in the 1920's, and offer a fascinating look at the British

 government in India.
 The first book in the series The Last Kashmiri Rose was published in 2001.
-A bibliography of her books may found at Crime Novelists
+More information may be found at Wikipedia .

 Colin Cotterill - The author of The Coroner's Lunch featuring Dr. Siri, a 72 year old coroner in Laos.
 This is a delightful mystery featuring an unusual detective in a fascinating country.
 The author's web site.

 Tarquin Hall - Author of The Case of the Missing Servant which features Vish Puri who is head of the Most Private Investigations agency in Dehli, India.
 In this video Tarquin Hall discusses his book and detection in India.
 Tarquin's Blog

 H. F. R. Keating (1926 - 2011 ) - Prolific award-winning author who is best know for the Inspector Ghote series set in Bombay.
 Henry Raymond Fitzwater Keating was born in Leonards-on-Sea, Sussex, England.
 He received a B.A. degree from Trinity College, Dublin in 1952.
 He worked from several newspapers and published his first mystery novel, Death and the Visiting Firemen in 1959.
 His first Inspector Ghote book, The Perfect Murder was published in 1964 and won both a Golden Dagger award and an Edgar.
 He was a prolific author of mystery novels, and a crime fiction reviewer for The Times of London from 1967 to 1983.
 He also wrote several nonfiction books about mystery novels.
 He was president of the Detection Club from 1985 to 2000.
 Keating web site